Comparison of the AK-47 and M16: Firepower

-Note: All of these grenades, launchers and shotguns add additional bulk and weight to the soldiers war-load and as a result, they reduce the amount rifle ammunition that soldiers can carry.
+Note: All of these grenades, launchers, and shotguns add additional bulk and weight to the soldier's war load and as a result, they reduce the amount of rifle ammunition that soldiers can carry.
 For example, a modern French AC58 "bullet trap" rifle grenade is 380mm long and weighs 0.5 kg, the equivalent of a loaded M16 magazine.
 An M203 grenade launcher adds 1.4 kg to an M16's weight and 40×46mm High Explosive (HE) grenades weigh 0.24 kg, about half the weight of a loaded M16 magazine.

 Accessories

-Neither the AK-47 nor the M16 were designed to mount accessories, except of course for their respective bayonets and a simple clamp type bipod for the M16.
-However, with the advent of the Picatinny rail and by sheer happenstance, the M16 has proven itself to be a remarkably adaptable weapon system, capable of mounting a wide range of accessories, including grenade launchers, fore-grips, removable carry handle/rear sight assemblies, bipods, laser systems, electronic sights, night vision, tactical lights, etc. The AK-47 can also use Picatinny rail mounted accessories, although its design and smaller fore-stock make it less adaptable.
+Neither the AK-47 nor the M16 were designed to mount accessories, except of course for their respective bayonets and a simple clamp-type bipod for the M16.
+However, with the advent of the Picatinny rail and by sheer happenstance, the M16 has proven itself to be a remarkably adaptable weapon system, capable of mounting a wide range of accessories, including grenade launchers, fore-grips, removable carry handle/rear sight assemblies, bipods, laser systems, electronic sights, night vision, tactical lights, etc. The AK-47 can also use Picatinny rail-mounted accessories, although its design and smaller fore-stock make it less adaptable.

-In addition, the M16 is "the Swiss Army knife of rifles" a modular weapon system whose components can be arranged in a variety of different configuration.
-For example, an M16A2 with its standard iron sights and a standard fore-stock can be easily converted, in a matter of seconds and without the use of tools to an M16A4 with Picatinny rails, optical sights and a variety of accessories.
-This is accomplished by simply pushing in two pins, removing the A2 upper receiver/barrel and replacing it with an A4 upper receiver/barrel.
-Or, an M16A4 Rifle can be converted to an M4 Carbine in a few minutes by replacing the upper receiver/barrel and using simple hand-tools to replace the fixed buttstock with a telescoping buttstock.
+In addition, the M16 is "the Swiss Army knife of rifles" a modular weapon system whose components can be arranged in a variety of different configurations.
+For example, an M16A2 with its standard iron sights and a standard forestock can be easily converted, in a matter of seconds and without the use of tools to an M16A4 with Picatinny rails, optical sights, and a variety of accessories.
+This is accomplished by simply pushing in two pins, removing the A2 upper receiver/barrel, and replacing it with an A4 upper receiver/barrel.
+Or, an M16A4 Rifle can be converted to an M4 Carbine in a few minutes by replacing the upper receiver/barrel and using simple hand tools to replace the fixed buttstock with a telescoping buttstock.
 As such, the M16 can be easily converted into different calibers and different types of weapons.
 The AK-47 has no such capability.